adam-maj/deep-learning/README.md

 Conceptually, the ideal way to prevent a model from overfitting to a particular problem would be to train a variety of neural networks on the same problem and then take the average of their predictions.
 This process would cancel out the noise fitted by each network, leaving only the true representations.

-However, this naive approach was prohibitively expensive.
+However, this naive approach was prohibitively expensive - training multiple large neural networks for a single problem costs more compute.

-Dropout enabled a computationally effective equivalent approach involving by randomly blocking out the effects of a subset of neurons in each training run[^13], effectively training an exponential number of sub-networks within a neural network and averaging their predictions together.
+Dropout enabled a computationally effective equivalent approach involving randomly blocking out the effects of a subset of neurons in each training run[^13], effectively training an exponential number of sub-networks within a neural network and averaging their predictions together.

 <br />